Egyptian investigators say too soon for conclusions on EgyptAir crash

-CAIRO (Reuters) - Egyptian investigators looking into the crash of an EgyptAir jet in the Mediterranean said on Saturday they were analyzing data including signals sent from the aircraft, but it was too soon to reach any conclusions.
+CAIRO, May 21 (Reuters) - Egyptian investigators looking into the crash of an EgyptAir jet in the Mediterranean said on Saturday they were analysing data including signals sent from the aircraft, but it was too soon to reach any conclusions.

 They said in a statement they were assessing material from air traffic control, aircraft and crew documents, and aircraft data management systems AIRMAN and ACARS, which download maintenance and fault data to an airline operator.